Ruby Franke: Depiction in media

 Franke's case was depicted in the 2024 Lifetime movie Mormon Mom Gone Wrong: The Ruby Franke Story as part of its "Ripped from the Headlines" feature films starring Emilie Ullerup as Ruby Franke and Heather Locklear as Jodi Hildebrandt.
 The movie was negatively perceived upon announcement by her children, with Franke's eldest daughter Shari stating that they were not contacted about the movie, none of the proceeds from the movie would go to the younger siblings in question, and that releasing the film would only hurt the victims more than they already were hurt beforehand.

 On January 7, 2025, Shari Franke published a memoir detailing her experience as Franke's oldest daughter, titled The House of My Mother: A Daughter's Quest for Freedom.

 Hulu released a docuseries, entitled Devil in the Family: The Fall of Ruby Franke, which premiered on February 27, 2025.
 Franke's ex-husband and two eldest children participated in the production of the series.
 Investigation Discovery released Ruby & Jodi: A Cult of Sin and Influence on September 1, 2025.
+In December 2025, Netflix released a documentary, entitled Evil Influencer: The Jodi Hildebrandt Story, featuring Franke.